hephaestus-compiler-project/types-bug-study-artifact/README.md

 Internal Compiler Error -> Semantic Analysis Bugs                                          1.1047
 ```

+By examining the output above,
+we can presume that bugs related to error handling & reporting
+have the strongest correlation with the symptom "Internal Compiler Error".
+This is because this kind of bugs often manifest as compiler crashes.

-Note that the options `--A` and `--B` stand for the bug aspects
+Also notice that the provided options `--A` and `--B`
-for which we compute their lift scores.
+stand for the bug aspects for which we compute their lift scores.
 The available options are

 * `symptoms` for bug symptoms